rocket-pool/RPIPs/RPIPs/RPIP-73.md

 It uses the **target** timeliness flag as a proxy for attestation performance, which itself is only a proxy for overall performance.
 Sync committees and block proposals are not factored in at all, accounting for ~15% of rewards (ignoring MEV).

 The `proof_buffer` ensures that there is time to detect underperformance and generate proofs for performance challenges.

+In case of a successful challenge, 20% of the `performance_challenge_bond` are burned to prevent someone to effectively exit their staked RPL for free by challenging themselves.

 ### Offline Exits Implicit